JustSleightly/SleightlyBall/README.md

 <blockquote>

-The shoot forward driver lasts 0.25 seconds which can result in unique behaviors, such as briefly curving the shot, or slowing down on impact if shot into a surface with collision enabled.
+The shoot forward driver lasts 0.25 seconds which can result in unique behaviors, such as briefly curving the shot, or slowing down on impact if shot into a surface with collision enabled at short range.

 Adds 0 - 1 memory to your expression parameters (See **Memory Calculations** for more details).